pikato2022/pikablog/data/blog/google-file-system-when-it-comes-to-big-data-processing.md

 date: '2023-07-08'
 tags: ['GFS', 'Distributed System', 'Google']
 draft: false
 summary: This is a summary of Google File System paper.
-It gives you a detailed idea how Google scales/optimize their system to deal with Tbs of data.
+It gives you a detailed idea how Google scales/optimize their system to deal with Pbs of data.
 This paper is very old, but the key design's still fundamental for big data DFS (Distributed System) nowaday.
 images: []
 layout: PostLayout
 canonicalUrl: